test-prof/test-prof/docs/profilers/memory_prof.md

 # MemoryProf

 MemoryProf tracks memory usage during your test suite run, and can help to detect test examples and groups that cause memory spikes.
-Memory profiling supports two metrics: RSS and allocations.
+Memory profiling supports the following metrics: RSS, allocations and GC time.

 Example output: